Princess Feodora of Saxe-Meiningen: Marriage

 As Feodora grew older, her marriage began to be a consideration.
 The widowed, exiled Prince Peter Karađorđević, thirty-six years older than Feodora, proposed himself as a suitor, though this was likely a bid to gain support for succeeding to the Serbian throne.
 Charlotte declared that "for such a throne Feodora is far too good".

+In the mid-1890s, Princess Feodora was considered as a potential bride for King Alexander I of Serbia.
+As a niece of German Emperor Wilhelm II, she was regarded as a suitable match, and in early 1896 the emperor gave his preliminary approval, advising the Serbian court to initiate formal negotiations with Feodora’s parents.
+Despite this opportunity, by the end of 1897 the Serbian court had explored other prospective brides from Greece, Montenegro, and Russia without success, leaving the marriage negotiations with Feodora unresolved.

 Her mother's maternal first cousin Alfred, Hereditary Prince of Saxe-Coburg and Gotha, the only son of Charlotte's friend (and Feodora's maternal grandaunt) the Duchess of Saxe-Coburg and Gotha, was also considered.

 Several months after returning from Queen Victoria's Diamond Jubilee celebrations in June 1897, Feodora became engaged to Prince Heinrich XXX Reuss of Köstritz (1864-1939), with the betrothal announced in early October.
 Born in Castle Neuhoff, he was the youngest son of Prince Heinrich IX Reuss of Köstritz (1827-1898) and Baroness Anne Marie Wilhelmine Helene of Zedlitz und Leipe (1829-1907).
 Henry's father died in early 1898, forcing a temporary postponement of the marriage.
 Rumours that the marriage had been cancelled proved to be untrue, and they married at Breslau on 24 September 1898 in a Lutheran ceremony.
 Princess Feodora was the only great-grandchild of Queen Victoria and only grandchild of German Empress Victoria to be married in their lifetimes; she married in 1898 and both the Queen and the German Empress died in 1901.

 Prince Henry was a captain in the Brunswick Infantry Regiment No. 92, though not particularly wealthy or high-ranked.
 Feodora's grandmother Empress Victoria was surprised at the choice of groom, particularly his lack of position, but observed that the bride at least seemed happy.

 Of the fifteen-year age gap, Victoria commented, "I am very glad he is older than she is, and if he is wise and steady and firm, he may do her a vast deal of good, and it may turn out very well, but she has had a strange example in her mother, and is a strange little creature."
 The historian John Van der Kiste writes that Feodora was "evidently besotted" with her new husband, and she likely also sought marriage as an escape from her "irksome home life".

 Once returned from their honeymoon, Henry spent much of his time on duty with his regiment, while Feodora joined a reading group and attended the opera and theatre in Berlin.
 Feodora also often accompanied her husband during his military assignments, travelling throughout Germany.